jamiehannaford/what-happens-when-k8s/README.md

 In our case, we're using Docker.
 In this runtime, creating a sandbox involves creating a "pause" container which.
 A pause container is pretty much like a parent container, since it hosts a lot of the pod-level resources that workload containers will end up using.
 Examples of these "resources" are Linux namespaces (IPC, network, PID).
 If you're not familiar with how containers work in Linux, let's take a quick refresher.
 The Linux kernel has the concept of a namespace which allows the system to carve out a dedicated set of resources (CPU or memory for example) and offer it to a process as if it's the only thing in the world using them.
 Cgroups is the way in which Linux governs resource allocation (it's kinda like the cop that polices things).
 Docker uses both of these Kernel features to host a process that has guaranteed resources and enforced isolation.
 For more information, check out [What even is a Container](https://jvns.ca/blog/2016/10/10/what-even-is-a-container/).

 The pause container provides a way to host all of these namespaces and allow sibling containers to share them.
+By being a part of the same network namespace, one end-user benefit we see is that containers in a pod can refer to one another using `localhost`.
 The _second_ role of a pause container is related to how PID namespaces work.
 In these types of namespaces, processes form a hierarchical tree and the "init" process at the top takes responsibility for "reaping" dead processes.
 For more information on how this work, check out this [blog post](https://www.ianlewis.org/en/almighty-pause-container).
 After the pause container has been created, it is checkpointed to disk, and started.

 ## CNI and pod networking

+Our pod now has its bare bones: a pause container which hosts all of the namespaces to allow inter-pod communication.
+But how does networking work and how is it set up?

-when the kubelet sets up networking, it delegates this task to a CNI plugin.
-CNI stands for container network interface and is an abstraction that allows different network providers to set up networking and communicate back to the kubelet in a standardised way.
-CNI works by piping JSON configuration to a CNI binary that is usually tasked with a specific responsibility.
+When the kubelet sets up networking for a pod it delegates the task to a "CNI" plugin.
+CNI stands for Container Network Interface and operates in a similar way to the Container Runtime Interface.
+In a nutshell, CNI is an abstraction that allows different network providers to use different networking implementations for containers.
+Plugins are registered and the kubelet interacts with them by streaming JSON data (config files are located in `/etc/cni/net.d`) to the relevant CNI binary (located in `/opt/cni/bin`) via stdin.
+This is an example of the JSON configuration:

-> A CNI plugin is responsible for inserting a network interface into the container network namespace (e.g. one end of a veth pair) and making any necessary changes on the host (e.g. attaching the other end of the veth into a bridge).
-It should then assign the IP to the interface and setup the routes consistent with the IP Address Management section by invoking appropriate IPAM plugin.

-for the ADD command, the container ID is passed to the ID, along with the path to the network NS file, the interface name to set up inside the container, the path to the CNI binary, and any additional networking information, such as which DNS nameservers to use. kubelet will pass in the cluster's internal DNS server's IP address, which will ensure that the container's `resolv.conf` file is set appropriately. a list of CNI plugins (also defined in the JSON) will then by run in order.

-kubelet relies on `--cni-conf-dir` to find the CNI configuration. it will then find the first configuration file in that directory, and send it to the appropriate plugin binary. for example:

 ```yaml
 {